GitDataAI/gitdataai-docs/cdm/Learn/introtojzconsole.md

 ---
-sidebar_position: 5
+sidebar_position: 4
 ---

-# Intro to JZHub
+# Intro to JZConsole

 Docusaurus is a **static-site-generator** (also called **[Jamstack](https://jamstack.org/)**).